rovinski/rovinski.github.io/index.md

 ## Thank You!
 Thank you for buying the PRO version of Hydejack! 🎉

-One year ago I was looking for a blogging platform but couldn't find it: One that would let me write posts in markdown with my own editor, one that didn't look awful buy modern design standards and one that felt snappy on a mobile phone.
+One year ago I was looking for a blogging platform but couldn't find it:
+One that would let me write posts in markdown with my own editor, one that didn't look awful buy modern design standards and one that felt snappy on a mobile phone.
 That and more is now Hydejack.
 I hope you enjoy it [as much as I do](https://qwtel.com).

 ## First Steps
-Please start by reading the [Documentation]{:.heading data-flip="title"}.
+Please start by reading the [Documentation].
 Specifically, the chapters below should be relevant to you:

-* [Installation]{:.heading data-flip="title"} -- How to install and run Hydejack.
+* [Installation] -- How to install and run Hydejack.
-* [Configuration]{:.heading data-flip="title"} -- Once Jekyll is running you can start with basic configuration.
+* [Configuration] Once Jekyll is running you can start with basic configuration.
-* [Migration]{:.heading data-flip="title"} -- You can skip this if you haven't used Hydejack before.
+* [Migration] -- You can skip this if you haven't used Hydejack before.
 {:.related-posts.faded}

 ## Support
-Should you have any trouble with the theme, you can send me an email at [f.klampfer@gmail.com](mailto:f.klampfer@gmail.com).
-I try to answer request within 1 business day, and sometimes I answer instantly, when a mail makes it though Google's low priority filter 😉
+Should you have any trouble with the theme, you can send me an email at [mail@qwtel.com](mailto:mail@qwtel.com).
+I try to answer within 1 business day, but sometimes I answer instantly when a mail makes it though the priority filter.

-[^1]: Applies after the initial page load.
-[^2]: Actual page load speed depends on your hosting provider as well as discipline regarding resolution of images and usage of 3rd party plugins.

 [blog]: https://qwtel.com/hydejack/blog/
 [portfolio]: https://qwtel.com/hydejack/projects/